-Under the terms of the deposit contract or by practice of the depository institution, the depositor is permitted or authorized to make no more than six transfers per calendar month or statement cycle (or similar period) of at least four weeks to another account (including a transaction account) of the depositor at the same institution or to a third party by means of a preauthorized or auto- matic transfer or telephonic (including data transmission) agreement, order or instruction, or by check, draft, debit card or similar order made by the depositor and payable to third parties.
+Under the terms of the deposit contract or by prac- demand deposit. tice of the depository institution, the depositor is permitted or authorized to make no more than six (2) If the depositor is eligible to hold a NOW transfers per calendar month or statement cycle account, the account will be considered either (or similar period) of at least four weeks to a NOW account, a telephone or pre autho- another account (including a transaction account) rized transfer account, an ATS account, or a of the depositor at the same institution or to a third demand deposit, depending first on whether party by means of a preauthorized or auto- matic transfers or withdrawals by check, draft, or transfer or telephonic (including data trans- similar instrument are permitted or autho- mission) agreement, order or instruction, or by rized and, if not, on the types of transfers check, draft, debit card or similar order made by allowed and on the type of depositor: the depositor and payable to third parties.

-There are no regulatory restrictions on the following types of transfers or withdrawals from a saving account regardless of the number:
+(a) If withdrawals or transfers by check, There are no regulatory restrictions on the follow- draft, or similar instrument are permitted ing types of transfers or withdrawals from a or authorized, the account is considered a saving account regardless of the number: NOW account.